mmskv/dotfiles/README.md

 -   Install all coc extensions in one line

         :CocInstall coc-snippets coc-prettier coc-git coc-eslint coc-vimtex coc-tsserver coc-sh coc-pyright coc-json coc-css coc-cmake coc-clangd

-## Bugs

--   If bspwm reload is run when focused on second monitor, window number keybinds move to that monitor.